EhudKirsh/Termux-Plugins-and-Automation/README.md

 The only thing you can't edit with these apps is turning the scripts to be executable.
 For this you need the 'chmod' line above.

-I decided to select [BeauTyXT](https://beautyxt.app) as my Text Editor of choice because it can open various text file formats and it auto-saves.
+Besides the [Simple Text Editor](https://github.com/maxistar/TextPad), I also occasionally use [BeauTyXT](https://beautyxt.app) as my Text Editor of choice.
+<br>Both open various text file formats and auto-save, though for the Simple Text Editor, it's optional.
+<br>BeauTyXT is decent at rendering Markdown .md files like this README.
+The Simple Text Editor weighs 5MB while BeauTyXT weighs 46MB.
+<br>I prefer to use the Simple Text Editor because BeauTyXT is often glitchy and always annoyingly adds a line break '\n' at the end.
+<br>While the Simple Text Editor can be installed from either F-Droid or the Google Play Store, BeauTyXT is installed exclusively from Accrescent 🌙.

 I couldn't find any ideal File Manager, so here's a comparison table of the only 4 free privacy-respecting (no trackers & no data collection) File Manager apps
 	I found on Android that can mount Termux via the SAF: